How living in a 52 square foot room improved this guy's life

 Avoiding Useless Crap

 My day job requires me to attend many seminars and networking events.
 These events are full of vendors passing out free swag.
-You know, the useless shit that is cool for about 30 seconds, then you never use it again.
+You know, the useless things that are cool for about 30 seconds, then you never use it again.

 In a previous life, I would take 2-3 of everything only to have the items sit and accumulate dust for months.
 Given the space I have to work with, I now turn down all the handouts to avoid clutter.
 I must avoid clutter.